Chirag1994/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/A. Digital Analysis.md

 | Ad Impression | 876 |
 | Ad Click | 702 |

+#### Analysis of Number of Events by Event Type

+1. **Insights**:

+   - Event Distribution: Page views constitute the majority of events, indicating high user engagement with various pages on the website.
+   - Conversion Actions: While page views are common, fewer users proceed to add items to their cart or make purchases, as evidenced by the lower counts for "Add to Cart" and "Purchase" events.
+   - Marketing Engagement: The number of ad impressions and ad clicks suggests user interaction with advertising content, which can provide insights into the effectiveness of marketing campaigns.

 ### 5. What is the percentage of visits which have a purchase event?

 ```sql